gautierenaud/programming_toolbox/nightmare_binary_reverse_engineer/07_rop/03_srop/README.md

     ```

     I am not sure if the representation matches perfectly, but at least it shows me that having the frame object representation makes things easier for me ^^

+* smallboi:
+    64bits, LSB, x86-64, statically linked.

+    Only NX is enabled.

+    Seems to asks for an input upon execution.

+    Looking at the ghidra analysis, we can see a syscall that will read a user input within a method (and we can probably rewrite the context), and a "/bin/sh" string floating around 0x004001ca.
+So we will probably do a srop so that we will jump to a syscall to execute "/bin/sh".

+    So I guess will need to prepare a stack context such as:
+    * rax: 0x3b (execve)
+    * rdi: 0x004001ca ("/bin/sh")
+    * rsi: 0x0 (argv)
+    * rdx: 0x0 (envp)
+    * rip: 0x004001c5 (syscall, 0x004001a4 would do too)

+    Note that the payload will be read with an offset of 0x28 bytes.

+    But that was not enough, I forgot about how to trigger the srop, with a call to `sigreturn` !
+Hopefully, there is a method in the binary that does just that (@ 0x0040017c).
+So we can just overwrite the return address to jump to the method, which will then just load our stack context.

+    Also, the stack frame payload's first 8 bytes needs to be trimmed to be rightly aligned for the sigreturn.
+Don't ask me why.